 Why does the bridge get icy before the pavement on the ground when air temperatures drop below freezing?
 Use heat transfer concepts to explain your answer.
+Assume that wind is calm to simplify the discussion.

 The bridge would become icy first because it would lose heat energy over its entire surface.
 The bridge would cool by radiative heat transfer to the air from its top, its sides and its underside.
 The net effect is that the bridge's temperature would closely mirror the air's temperature at night.